e2b-dev/E2B/packages/cli/README.md

 # Create an environment and a dbk.toml config for the environment
 devbook env create

-# Create directory for files you want to be in the environment
+# Create a directory for files you want to be in the environment
 mkdir ./files

 # Upload files from the ./files directory to the environment